Sattva: Samkhya Philosophy

-In Indian philosophy, these qualities are not considered as present in either-or fashion.
-Rather, everyone and everything has all three, only in different proportions and in different contexts.
-The living being or substance is viewed as the net result of the joint effect of these three qualities.
+In Indian philosophy, these qualities are not considered as being present in either-or manner - instead everyone and everything has all three but differing in proportions and in different contexts.
+The living being or any substance is viewed as being a net result of the joint effect of all these three qualities within them.
+The combination of gunas is not considered static and set.
+Hindu literature, such as the Bhagavad Gita, state this balance of gunas to be dynamic and changeable.

 According to the Samkhya school, no one and nothing is either purely sattvik or purely rajasik or purely tamasik.
 One's nature and behavior is a complex interplay of all of these, with each guna in varying degrees.
 In some, the conduct is rajasik with significant influence of sattvik guna, in some it is rajasik with significant influence of tamasik guna, and so on.

 Bhagavad Gita

 The Bhagavad Gita describes sattva as a path to liberation.
 It describes sattva as superior to the other two gunas because it brings clarity, leads to higher realms, and is without impurities, but it is also described as a cause of bondage.
 Verse 14.6 describes sattva as:

 because sattva is flawless it is luminous and has no contamination.
 It is through attachment to happiness and attachment to knowledge (jñana) that it causes bondage, O sinless one.